Skip to main content

 About

-I’m an Australian designer, researcher and educator based in London.
-I primarily work as a member of Common Knowledge, a not-for-profit worker cooperative that uses design and technology to help social movements build power.
-Through my practice, I explore how design can be used to enable people to organise themselves, amplify marginalised voices, facilitate dialogues, and imagine post-growth futures.
+I’m a designer, researcher, organiser and educator based in London.
+I am a founding member of Common Knowledge, a not-for-profit worker cooperative that uses design and technology to help social movements build power.
+I’m interested in how design can be used to enable people to organise, build support structures, and imagine post-capitalist futures.

-I’m on the board of workers.coop, a UK-wide federation of worker cooperatives, and am part of the Center for Other Worlds, an interdisciplinary research centre for design and art based in Lisbon.
+I’m on the board of workers.coop, a UK-wide federation of worker cooperatives.
 As part of collectives like Designers + Cultural Workers and Evening Class, I’ve contributed to building support structures for precarious workers.
+Through my teaching practice, I support design students to reflect on how and why they work, exploring diverse economic strategies and feminist methods of organising.

 I’ve worked as a graphic and interactive designer in the United Kingdom, The Netherlands and Australia.
-I’ve held teaching positions at Central St Martins, London College of Communication and Design Lusófona Lisboa, and have given talks and workshops at institutions like the University of Cambridge, Free University of Bozen-Bolzano, HBK Braunschweig, Kingston School of Art, Rhode Island School of Design and Parsons School of Design.
+I’ve held teaching positions at the Free University of Bozen-Bolzano, Central St Martins, London College of Communication and Design Lusófona Lisboa, and have given talks and workshops at institutions like the University of Cambridge, Kingston School of Art, Rhode Island School of Design and Parsons School of Design.

 Contact